Registration is located on the second floor of the JW Marriott in the Ybor Pre-Function Area.

 Learn how owners are delivering value to local stakeholders through improved infrastructure and quality venues such as the University of Texas Moody Arena.

 As destinations increasingly realize the powerful impact of sports tourism, many are looking to upgrade their sports facilities.
 Enter the Tourism Improvement District (TID) – an industry-approved, industry-governed funding mechanism based on the Business Improvement District model.
 With almost 200 TIDs in 18 states and counting, TIDs are changing the game.
-The session will begin with a presentation overview of TIDs: how they function, their advantages, and implementation.
-Next, panelists that have utilized TIDs to fund upgrades to convention centers and sports facilities will discuss their experiences.
-Panelists include representatives from Sacramento, Denver, and Placer Valley, CA – ending in Q&A.
+The session will begin with a presentation overview of TIDs: how they function, their advantages, and their implementation.
+Next, the presentation will explore case studies of destinations that have used TIDs for capital improvements.
+Finally, hear from our Sacramento panelists about how they implemented a TID to cap off their convention center renovation, with time for Q & A.

 Spokane is proud to announce The Podium, an indoor multi-sport venue, highlighted by the only hydraulic-banked running track in the Western United States.
 The project forged several unique partnerships and funding approaches–all with the goal of generating economic impact and putting Spokane on the map for sports tourism.
 The panel will include the progressive design build team¬–which during the pandemic delivered a high-design 135,000 square foot project on a complicated downtown site, ahead of schedule for $400/square foot.